DataDog/integrations-core/oracle/README.md

 sqlplus <USER>/<PASSWORD>@(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCPS)(HOST=<HOST>)(PORT=<PORT>))(SERVICE_NAME=<SERVICE_NAME>)))
 ```

-*Note*: When using the [Oracle Instant Client][16] connection, move three files to the `network/admin` directory of the client libraries used by your application:
+When using the [Oracle Instant Client][16] connection, move three files to the `network/admin` directory of the client libraries used by your application:
-  * `tnsnames.ora` - Maps net service names used for application connection strings to your database services
+  * `tnsnames.ora`: Maps net service names used for application connection strings to your database services.
-  * `sqlnet.ora` - Configures Oracle Network settings
+  * `sqlnet.ora`: Configures Oracle Network settings.
-  * `cwallet.sso` - Enables SSL/TLS connections in Thick mode.
-Keep this file secure
+  * `cwallet.sso`: Enables SSL or TLS connections in thick mode.
+Keep this file secure.

 ##### TCPS through JDBC